 COLFAX – The gift of flowers has always played an important role in almost every single relationship.

-From giving a single rose to say sorry for something silly or a bouquet of colorful daisies to celebrate a momentous occasion, people gift flowers just to tell someone special they care.
+From giving a single rose to say sorry for something silly they did or a bouquet of colorful daisies to celebrate a momentous occasion, people gift flowers just to tell someone special they care.

 In the past, many Colfax residents had to drive about 10 miles to gift these fragrant arrangements.
-Now, thanks to a new partnership between Shugar’s and Flowers By Rebecca, locals can purchase a personalized, floral design at the grocery store, 28 E. Howard St.
+Now, thanks to a new partnership between Shugar’s and Flowers By Rebecca, locals can purchase a personalized, floral design at the grocery store at 28 E. Howard St.